census-instrumentation/opencensus-website/content/quickstart/nodejs/tracing.md

 ## Requirements
 - [Node.js](https://nodejs.org/) 6 or above and `npm` (already comes with Node.js)
-- Google Cloud Platform account and project
-- Google Stackdriver Tracing enabled on your project
+- Zipkin as our choice of tracing backend: we are picking it because it is free, open source and easy to setup

 {{% notice tip %}}
-For assistance setting up Stackdriver, [Click here](/codelabs/stackdriver) for a guided codelab.
+For assistance setting up Zipkin, [Click here](/codelabs/zipkin) for a guided codelab.

+You can swap out any other exporter from the [list of Node.js exporters](/guides/exporters/supported-exporters/node.js)
 {{% /notice %}}

 ## Installation